input-output-hk/essential-cardano-content/content/article/what-is-cardano-cardano-101.md

 *   Governance

-These three elements combined form a fully decentralized environment where power shifts from monopolistic entities to the individual.
-Decentralization dissolves the concentration of power by enabling peers to make choices and decisions, and returning ownership of personal information where it belongs - with the users.
+These three pillars combined form a fully decentralized environment that is public, permissionless and inclusive for all.
+Decentralization ensures the distribution of power by enabling peers to make decisions that collectively advance the ecosystem, and exhibit more agency over their value and assets.

 On March 31, 2021, Cardano's block production became fully decentralized.
 On that day, [the stake pool operator (SPO) community began producing 100% of new blocks](https://iog.io/en/blog/posts/2021/03/31/decentralization-to-d-0-day-and-beyond/).
-This was an important milestone on the way to Cardano's ultimate destination; the creation of a platform wholly and democratically operated and controlled through a global community of SPOs, developers, and ada holders.
+This was an important milestone as part of the Cardano [roadmap](https://roadmap.cardano.org/en/) of developments and further enabled a platform that is wholly and democratically operated and controlled through a global community of validators, developers, and ADA holders.
-Technology

 ### How does Cardano work?